prthiaga/mcrouter-wiki/Two-level-caching.md

  }
 ```

-_Explanation_: All sets and deletes go both to the "shared" and "local" pool.
-Gets are attempted on the "local" pool and in case of a miss, data is fetched from the "shared" pool (where the request is likely to result in a cache hit).
-If "shared" returns an hit, the response is then forwarded to the client and an asynchronous request updates the value in the "local" route handle.
-All data is set in "local" pool with small TTL (exptime) of 10 seconds.
+_Explanation_: All sets and deletes will go to both the `shared` and `local` pools.
+Gets only go to the `local` pool first; the `shared` pool will be checked in case of a miss.
+If `shared` returns a hit, the response is then returned to the client and an asynchronous request updates the value in the `local` pool - note that the client is not blocked on that update.
+All data is set in the `local` pool with a small TTL (exptime) of 10 seconds.

+#### Replicate everything

-Another approach is to replicate sets and deletes to all memcached instances (both shared pool and every local instance).
-It is a more complicated approach and it is useful only when a) stale data is totally unacceptable b) amount of gets is much higher than amount of sets/deletes.
+Another approach is to replicate sets and deletes to all memcached instances (both the shared pool and any local instances).
+This is useful if stale data is unacceptable, but the tradeoff is that the update and delete traffic is increased N-fold (where N is the number of local instances) - don't use if your load is write-heavy!

-The config for this approach looks like this:
+The config for a single instance might look like this:

 ```JavaScript
  {